naturalis/FormicID/README.md

 ## :arrow_forward: How to use

+### Step 1
-1. Clone the repository
+Clone the repository
 ```sh
 $ git clone https://github.com/naturalis/FormicID
 $ cd ./FormicID
 ```
+### Step 2
-2. Create a 2 column csv file with the genus+species you want to download from AntWeb as follows:
+Create a 2 column csv file with the genus+species you want to download from AntWeb as follows:

 | genus  | species  |